m-bouville/predict_elec/README.md

   - The meta-model is less powerful than it could be: LR, RF, and NN outputs are statically combined.
   - A learned meta-learner would allow nonlinear bias correction, make weights regime-dependent and improve robustness across seasons and extreme events.

+- **Temperature predictions**
+  - Currently, the only temperature used is the actual one, even though at the time of predicting consumption only a forecast can be available, not the true measured value.
+  - The severity of this artificial reduction of the variance depends on the length of the horizon _H_.

 ### Choice of application
 One further issue is that some questions could not have a clear, unambiguous answer: